 Dear Parents and Carers

-Every time you read at home, you (or your child) should fill in the page numbers/chapters read in their home school reading record.
-Children will be awarded house points for every occasion on which they read at home.
+Even when your child enjoys reading and reads well on their own, they still need to read aloud all the way through their Key Stage Two years.
+Books can be borrowed from the school library and each year group has a selection of books that your child can borrow and read at home.
+Every time your child reads at home, you (or your child) should fill in the page numbers/chapters read in their home school reading record.
+In KS2, children will be awarded house points for every occasion that they read at home.
 When children have finished a chapter book, they need to record the title of the book at the back of the reading diary so we have a record of the types of book they are reading.

 Water bottles and snacks

 Please remember to bring in a water bottle and a healthy fruit or savoury snack (for example, fresh fruit, a bagel, raisins) for break time.
 Please ensure any snacks are both nut and egg free.

 Please ensure your child has a waterproof coat in school every day.
 Children will only stay indoors at playtimes if it is raining heavily.
 All clothing, including PE kit, should be labelled with your child’s surname.

 We are looking forward to a great Autumn term.
 If at any point you have a message for your child’s teacher, please contact us through the year group email: email@example.com

 Please do contact us if you have any questions.

 Mr J Way and Miss L Neil